datalad-handbook/book/docs/intro/howto.rst

 The shell (also called a terminal, console, or CLI) is an interactive, text based interface.
 If you have used Matlab or IPython, then you are already familiar with the basics of a command line interface.
-On Unix-like systems (e.g., running Linux or macos), the shell application is usually called "terminal".
+On Unix-like systems (e.g., running Linux or macOS), the shell application is usually called "terminal".
 On Windows systems, several different interfaces exist: The "CMD" Command Prompt and the Powershell are natively installed, and the Git Bash (provided by Git for Windows) or Anaconda prompt CLI (provided by Anaconda or Miniconda) can come with the installation of the respective software tool.
 We recommend using CMD, or, if you have them installed already and prefer them over the CMD, the Git Bash or Anaconda prompt.
-As later parts in this section will show, shells under Windows may use different commands than shells under Linux and macos systems.
+As later parts in this section will show, shells under Windows may use different commands than shells under Linux and macOS systems.

 Command syntax
 ==============